builtwithjavascript/uniqueid/README.md

 This is a powerful, flexible library for generating strong, unique identifiers.
 It provides IDs in two formats:

   - **Raw format** (via rawUniqueId()): A 23-character string that includes a timestamp and random components for uniqueness.
-  - **Compressed format** (via encodedId()): A shorter, base-36 encoded string containing the same information as the raw ID, ideal for compact storage.
+  - **Compressed format** (via uniqueId()): A shorter, base-36 encoded string containing the same information as the raw ID, ideal for compact storage.

 Both formats are reversible.
-You can use decodeId() to convert a compressed ID back to its original raw format.
+You can use decodeBase36() to convert a compressed ID back to its original raw format.

 ***Note**: This library is not intended to replace stronger or standardized solutions like GUIDs or UUIDs in scenarios requiring cryptographic security or guaranteed global uniqueness.
 Instead, `@builtwithjavascript/uniqueid` offers a lightweight and versatile alternative for cases where a unique identifier is needed but can be more compact and tailored to the environment.*